Ahali group: Formation and Ideas

 The Ahali group was formed in the 1930s during a period of expanded education and, consequentially, the proliferation of youth and student political clubs.
 It was formed by 'Abd al-Fattah Ibrahim and Mohammed Hadid, both law students whom had studied abroad and adopted socialism, and though the latter came from a wealthy Mosulite family most of its ranks were from an expanding middle class of youth with no hope of participating in formal politics.
 Thus, although the group spoke much about political and economic reform, it initially saw this as springing from a new, more ethical and intellectual mass culture.
 It saw itself as a "school for the people," and focused on bringing about an expansion of civil society through pushes for enhanced democratic rights and something akin to British Fabian socialism—all based in non-sectarian cooperation.

 Socialism and related ideologies had a negative stigma attached to them, so al-Ahali adopted the term Sha'biya (Populism) for their at times vague intellectual orientation.
 In general, it emphasized equal rights regardless of social status (and democratic representational governance), welfare reform on a sort of collectivist model, and their growth from traditional institutions like family, religion, and patriotism.
 It condemned nationalism as imperialist.

 Because it could not participate directly in politics, the group initially turned its energies elsewhere—to newspapers and informal associations.
-Al-Ahali quickly grew to be one of the most respected papers in Iraq.
-However, it is important to note that despite its ostensible goal of educating Iraqis and home-growing a civil society the Ahali group was hindered by its intellectualist bent and the fact that it focused more on Western than indigenous culture.
+Al-Ahali quickly grew to be one of the most respected papers in Iraq. despite its ostensible goal of educating Iraqis and home-growing a civil society, the Ahali group was hindered by its intellectualist bent focus more on Western than indigenous culture.
 Its first paper detailed the history of Western political thought from the Greeks to Russian revolution.
 Members enjoyed equally astounding success organizationally.
-In September 1933 they formed the Association for Combatting Illiteracy and thereby converted individuals not only in Baghdad to their cause, but members from Basrah, Nasiriyyah, Kufah, Ba'qubah, and Hillah—that is, more "provincial" locales that were notoriously hard to access.
-This, they accomplished with the aid and aegis of Ja'far Abu-Timman's assistance and blessing.
+In September 1933 they formed the Association for Combatting Illiteracy and thereby converted individuals not only in Baghdad to their cause, but members from Basra, Nasiriyya, Kufa, Ba'qubah, and Hillah—that is, more "provincial" locales that were notoriously hard to access.
+This, they accomplished with the aid and aegis of Ja'far Abu al-Timman's assistance and blessing.